ycpcs/cs320-spring2024/labs/lab03.md

 The repository you just forked contains an Eclipse project called **MoveTheSquare**, a game engine that will be the basis for the next great indie game.
 You will just need to add some additional gameplay features!

 **NOTE: You can stop after the conclusion of this step for Git Lab Part I.**  We will get back to it later in the semester in Git Lab Part II.
-Although feel free to move forward in this lab at your own pace.
-EGit configuation is **NOT** required for CS320 - there are other methods for accessing Git and GitHub - see below.
+Feel free to move forward in this lab at your own pace.
+EGit configuration is **NOT** required for CS320 - there are other methods for accessing Git and GitHub - see below.

 # Step 5: Configure Eclipse